Which Bond Strategy Is Right for You?

 A bond ladder is a portfolio of individual bonds with staggered maturity dates—say, from one to 10 years.
 Barring default, if you hold each bond to maturity you'll receive regular interest payments over the life of the bond (typically every six months), plus the repayment of your principal at maturity.

-Buying longer-term bonds can mean missing out if interest rates rise, but because bonds in a ladder generally mature every year or two—and you typically reinvest the proceeds to keep the ladder going—you continuously capture prevailing rates.
+Buying longer-term bonds can mean missing out on higher income payments if interest rates rise, but because bonds in a ladder generally mature every year or two—and you typically reinvest the proceeds to keep the ladder going—you continuously capture prevailing rates.

 It's important to consider a bond's credit quality when building your ladder.
 Lower-rated bonds, like high-yield bonds, have a greater likelihood of default, which could undermine your ability to generate steady income and preserve your investment capital.